S. W. Bowne Grain Storehouse, 1886 to 2019

 [Personal correspondence with PortSide NewYork]

 According to tax records Continental Terminals sold the Bowne Warehouse in 1989 to Edward Cohn.
-What Cohn did with the building for 18 years is not known at the present, but in 2007 he sold to the current owners Chetrit - a major real estate speculator and development group.
+What Cohn did with the building for 18 years is not well known, though it was the home of I & E Tire for some time, and tugs would "put out a line" tying up to the property while waiting for the tide in the Gowanus Canal to change.
+As the bulkhead collapse, less of that occurred.
+In 2007 he sold to the current owners Chetrit - a major real estate speculator and development group.

 There is strong community support to preserve the historic S.W.
 Bowne Warehouse.
 On May 18, 2018, alarmed by demolition taking place in the building, a coalition consisting of Friends and Residents of Greater Gowanus (FROGG), Old Stone House, Park Slope Civic Council, CG CORD, and Historic Districts Council, along with a number of Gowanus residents requested an evaluation of the property by the New York City Preservation Committee.

-It is a relative, not the same, as the brick warehouses in Red Hook that have the Fairway Market and are on the piers to either side of that store.
-One part of it's original business, storing hay, is part of the history of fuel, in that hay fed horses when they were the engines of public transportation, fire trucks, and private conveyances.
+It was a relative, not the same, as the brick warehouses in Red Hook that have the Fairway Market and are on the piers to either side of that store.
+One part of its original business, storing hay, is part of the history of fuel, in that hay fed horses when they were the engines of public transportation, fire trucks, and private conveyances.

 “S. W. Bowne Grain Storehouse, west side of the canal between Bay and Creamer Streets (Plate 3.24)